Evolutionary Architecture: 2. Humans Love Symmetry

 Our preference for symmetry transcends cultures, geographies and history.
-Ubiquitous across the world, from the great cathedrals and palaces of Europe to Asian temples and pagodas and native Mesoamerican pyramids (Figure 2.1), symmetry is with rare exceptions universally regarded as a vital principle for beauty.
-Not only in the architecture of building exteriors, but also in the design of furniture, interiors and devices.
+It's universal.
+From the great cathedrals and palaces of Europe to Asian temples and pagodas and native Mesoamerican pyramids (Figure 2.1), symmetry has always been seen as a crucial principle for beauty.
+Not only in the architecture of building exteriors, but also in the design of furniture, interiors and everyday objects.

 Eurythmy [i.e. harmony] is beauty and fitness in the adjustments of the members.
 This is found when the members of a work are of a height suited to their breadth, of a breadth suited to their length, and, in a word, when they all correspond symmetrically.